 Gigi Norcross: My Five-Year Anniversary in Sustainable Investing

-I recently celebrated a milestone – five years at Green Century°
+I recently celebrated a milestone – five years at Green Century

 Five years ago, I decided to make a significant career change.
 Before that, I had spent a couple of decades as a fundraiser and fundraising strategist for nonprofit organizations and political campaigns.
 The work was fulfilling and impactful, but I wanted to do even more to make a difference on environmental issues.
 Future generations deserve a healthy planet.

 I joined Green Century because I thought the firm’s approach to shareholder advocacy was the best in the business and offered a path toward generating an immediate positive impact for the environment.
-We just released our impact report on the last year in advocacy, and it’s an impressive set of results that follows many years of similarly impressive results – and it’s not just me who thinks so.
+We just released our impact report on the last year’s advocacy, and it’s an impressive set of results that follows many years of similarly impressive results – and it’s not just me who thinks so.
 Others have told us that Green Century “punches above its weight” in holding corporations accountable for protecting the planet, and I’m thankful to be part of this team.

 I have learned so much in these five years, and so I thought I would share five observations:

 • Sustainable investing is everywhere.
-I was hired by Leslie Samuelrich, president of Green Century Funds, because she was looking for someone who could help expand our investor base beyond New England, New York, and the West Coast.
+I was hired by Leslie Samuelrich, president of Green Century, because she was looking for someone who could help expand our investor base beyond New England, New York, and the West Coast.
 I’m located in Chicago, and I am responsible for the midwestern and southeastern states.
 I have spent a good amount of time building relationships with people in Chicago, Atlanta, and Minneapolis, but I have also traveled to places like Nashville, Indiana, and Decorah, Iowa.
 Investors who want to save for their futures while putting their money to work for the planet don’t just reside on the coasts; it’s been my privilege to have a job where I’m tasked with finding them.

 • I think the controversy around ESG is misguided.
 Five years ago, I learned that making use of environmental, social and governance factors in your management of a portfolio may help to reduce risk.
 It’s a data point – it’s not screening and it’s not shareholder advocacy.
 Having previously worked in politics, I shouldn’t be surprised at what things get politicized but here we are.
 I’m sticking to what I originally learned.
 ESG is a data point, and it shouldn’t be construed as controversial.
 Check out this statement we released when the state of Texas considered legislation that would limit the ability of insurance companies operating in the state to consider environmental risks as determinative factors when underwriting property and casualty risks.